1993 NBA Finals: Media coverage

 This series was aired on NBC with Marv Albert, Bob Costas (hosts), Mike Fratello, Magic Johnson (who missed Game 6 due to attending his brother's wedding), Quinn Buckner (analysts), Ahmad Rashad (Bulls sideline) and Hannah Storm (Suns sideline) (reporters) calling the action.
 After the series, Johnson soon left NBC and returned to the Lakers for various roles, while Fratello was hired by the Cleveland Cavaliers as their head coach.
 Both were replaced by recently departed Orlando Magic head coach Matt Guokas.
 Albert and Fratello later reunited in 1999, this time calling NBA games on TNT, and would continue to do so for several more years.

 The 1993 NBA championship documentary, Three-Peat, marked the first time since 1982 that NBA Entertainment used film in on-court or off-court action, although most of it used videotape.
-It was narrated by Hal Douglas, who narrated the NBA Championship documentaries of 1992, 1993, 1994, 1995, 1996 and 1997.
+It was narrated by Hal Douglas, who narrated the NBA Championship documentaries of the NBA Finals from 1992–1997.